Bio

 Bio for Grown-Ups

-Mary Amato is an award-winning children’s and YA book author, poet, playwright, and songwriter.
+Mary Amato is an award-winning children’s and YA book author, poet, playwright, teaching artist, and songwriter.
 Her books have been translated into foreign languages, optioned for television, produced onstage, and have won the children’s choice awards in Ohio, Minnesota, Utah, and Arizona.
-She teaches popular workshops on writing and the creative process around the country.
+She teaches popular workshops on writing, music, art, and the creative process around the country.

 More Personal Info